-Instead, try to set aside a couple of hours here and there to organise one room or your garden.
-This will make you feel much more on top of your chores but without being overwhelmed by taming the chaos that’s all over the house.
+Instead, try to set aside a couple of hours here and there to organise one room or part of the garden.
+This will make you feel much more on top of your chores without being overwhelmed by taming the rest of the chaos all over the house.

+When it comes to home cleaning tips, we haven’t forgotten about the garden.
 Clear out any outdoor buildings so you can start again with your storage.
-Remove any clutter and debris (this may take a couple of trips to the local tip) before putting anything else in garden storage and labelling them up.
+Remove any clutter and debris (this may take a couple of trips to the local tip) before putting anything else in garden storage and labelling it up.

-Give your shed a lick of paint (if it needs it) and replace any broken glass in your greenhouse.
-This will prepare them for all weathers and help improve the overall look of your garden, plus it’ll make sure the stuff inside is safe and secure.
+Give your shed a lick of shed paint (if it needs it) and replace any broken glass in your greenhouse.
+This will prepare them for all weathers and help improve the overall look of your garden, plus it’ll keep the stuff inside safe and secure.

 9. Do clear away outside toys

 Toys strewn all over the garden can be a bit of an eyesore, so try to store them away in the shed or garage when they’re not in use.
-Get rid of any toys that your children don’t play with anymore, perhaps even selling them online or at the front of your house to make some extra cash (to buy more storage boxes!).
+Get rid of any toys that your children don’t play with anymore.
+Take them to the charity shop or sell them online.

 10. Don’t start one task and leave it unfinished

-Although you do need to break down The Big Tidy into manageable chunks, you also need to carry it through to the bitter end.
+Although you do need to break your large-scale tidying down into manageable chunks, you also need to carry it through to the bitter end.